Franklin & Marshall College: 20th century

-The college grew rapidly after World War I. Enrollment rose from around 300 students in 1920, to over 750 by 1930.
+The college grew rapidly after the end of World War I. Enrollment rose from around 300 students in 1920, to over 750 by 1930.
 In 1924, the architectural firm of Klauder and Day presented a master campus plan in the Colonial Revival style.
 Dietz-Santee dormitory, Meyran-Franklin dormitory, the Mayser Physical Education Center, and Hensel Hall were all completed within three years.
 Two additional dormitories were planned, but never constructed.

 The sesquicentennial celebration of Franklin College was held in October 1937.
 Student enrollment by then was 800.
 A commemorative plaque celebrating the sesquicentennial and the signing of the United States Constitution was presented to the college by the Lancaster County Historical Society.

 In 1939, the school began an aviation program in the new Keiper Liberal Arts Building.
 The Aeronautical Laboratory eventually became a government-sponsored flight school with 40 faculty members.
 Two airplanes were disassembled, moved into the building and reassembled on the third floor as flight simulators.

 During World War II, Franklin and Marshall College was one of 131 colleges and universities that adopted the V-12 Navy College Training Program offering students a path to a Navy commission.

 By 1945, with most young men in the armed services, the college population dwindled to just under 500 students and 28 faculty members.
 The end of the war brought an influx of students pursuing degrees under the G.I.
 Bill.
 By 1946, enrollment had swelled to over 1,200 students (including four women in the pre-med program), causing a sudden critical shortage of faculty.
 The 1950s and 1960s brought more college expansion and construction, including North Museum (1953); Marshall-Buchanan Residence Hall (1956), Appel Infirmary (1959), Schnader Residence Hall (1959), Mayser Physical Education Center (1962), Benjamin Franklin Residence Halls (1964), Pfeiffer Science Complex (now Hackman Physical Science Laboratory) (1967), Grundy Observatory (1967), Whitely Psychology Laboratory (1968), and Thomas Residence Hall (1968).

 Like other academic institutions in the 1960s, Franklin and Marshall endured student protests during the Civil Rights Movement and the Vietnam War.
 In April 1961, students rioted in front of the President's house and Hensel Hall, burning effigies and college property in protest of administration policies.

 Martin Luther King Jr. visited the campus on December 12, 1963, three weeks after the assassination of John F. Kennedy, and spoke on civil rights to an overflow crowd of more than 4,000 in Mayser Center, the school's gymnasium.